 Credit Score Needed for Chase Credit Cards

 Your credit score also plays an important part in the application process.
 It’s possible to get approved with a score of at least 650 for many cards.
 Note that applying with a score of 700 means you are likely to get an instant approval decision.
-This credit score applies to cards like the Chase Freedom and some of the best Southwest credit cards.

 A high income can help offset a lower credit score.
 If your credit score is below the recommended minimum, you can try getting credit card pre-approval.